opengisch/QField-docs/documentation/reference/qfieldcloud/secrets.en.md

 ### Overriding PostgreSQL Session Role

-In order to override the connecting PostgreSQL user during packaging and delta applying Jobs, you need to **utilize a specific Environment Variable Secret** called `QFC_PG_EFFECTIVE_USER`.
+In order to override the connecting PostgreSQL user during packaging and delta applying Jobs, you need to **create a specific Environment Variable Secret** called `QFC_PG_EFFECTIVE_USER`.

-This behaves the same way as the `Session ROLE` PostgreSQL connection setting connection in QGIS.
+This Secret will make QFieldCloud behave the same way as when you set a `Session ROLE` value, in a PostGIS connection setting in QGIS.

 To configure this: